 The rights that individuals have in respect of their personal information vary from country to country.
 We set out below a list of the key rights you should be aware of.
 Some rights will not apply in some jurisdictions and there may also be limitations on the ways in which rights can be exercised.

-Please contact our Privacy Officer if you would like to request the exercise of any of these rights in relation to your personal information held by Woodside.
+Privacy Officer if you would like to request the exercise of any of these rights in relation to your personal information held by Woodside.
 If we deny your request, we will explain why.

 Right to access